 How to Make a Homemade Mask

-Because the CDC recommends for all to wear face masks when out out in public, it shows this video on its website of the U.S. Surgeon General making one.
+Because the CDC recommends for all to wear face masks when out out in public, it gives some recommendations on how to wear a mask.

-Another great primer is this NY Times article.
-It gathers opinions from scientists and crafters about the perfect material to use when making a mask.
-The secret is finding something breathable, yet durable to capture microscopic particles.
+Recently, the NY Times had a great article quoting scientists and crafters on the perfect material to use when making a mask.
+They note the secret is finding something breathable, yet durable to capture microscopic particles.
 Some materials, like quilters cotton, are better than others, like thin cotton.

 Whatever design you choose from the array of patterns on the internet, make sure your mask fits as snugly as possible around your face to limit airflow around the mask.